skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+Both scenarios describe approaches to **making sense of this table as ecosystem** [this isn't right - not about making sense of table as ecosystem but how I use the table as ecosystem to communicate the work], and in particular attitudes to how we understand the particularities, interactions of the ecosystem, and what might be found -- or introduced -- depending on how we look.

 an example of COTS in dialogue (see below re graphic novels, non-human, etc) -- it would have to be absurdly brief but I could also show more detail in some kind of diagram.
 Earlier question: Is it worth -- re Children of the Soil -- to do a very brief mapping of who/how it is in relation to other practices?
 The distinction is that for one of the 2 versions above I am already a part of an ecosystem.
 The other is an abstraction.